NASA-PDS/pds-view/security/README.txt

 If it is not accessible, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.

-In order to create a complete package for distribution, execute the following commands:
+In order to create the site and deploy it, execute the following commands:

 % mvn site
 % maven pdf
-% mvn package
+% mvn site:deploy

 The project still relies on Maven 1 functionality to generate the PDF form of the documentation.